RasppleII/rasppleii-keyring/GnuPG-mini-HOWTO.md

 For the record, you will not find this key (524871B7 or AEB489D7) in any public keyring or on any public server.
 It no longer exists.

+Now, this last bit cannot be stated enough:

+**DO NOT LOSE THE PASSPHRASE FOR YOUR KEY**

+If you ever cannot remember your passphrase, your key is useless.
+And note it is a passphrase, not a password.
+It can be anything you want it to be, as long or as short as you're willing to type when you unlock the key.
+Pick something memorable, but not easy to guess.
+An arbitrary string of words is just as secure as a password including letters, numbers, punctuation, the blood of your first-born child, etc.  Just as long as you know it, you won't forget it, and nobody else knows it.
+Over the years, your author has used passphrases ranging from song lyrics and memorable quotes to bible verses and arbitrarily randomly chosen words.
+Whatever works for you.